 After careful study of many blazons I have been able to determine that all punctuation can be safely ignored, except for when it can't!
 By this I mean that it is used so inconsistently between blazons that it is almost useless to treat punctuation characters in any consistent and meaningful way.
 For this reason, DrawShield ignores all punctuation except in the following situations:

-'(' and ')' (round brackets) cause the enclosing words to be completely ignored (but they are displayed in the blazon below the shield and in the information "behind" the shield.
+'(' and ')' (round brackets) cause the enclosing words to be completely ignored (but they are displayed in the blazon below the shield)

 '-' (hyphen) hyphens within words are treated exactly like spaces (so for example seme-de-lys and seme de lys are exactly equivalent.
 Any word that starts with a hyphen (or a hyphen on its own) will cause DrawShield to ignore everything after it.
 This is typically used to give the name of the arms holder, after the blazon itself.